advanced-go/copilot/README.md

 # copilot

+This repository contains a review of Github's Copilot on Core was inspired to capitalize on the Go language for application development.
+Determining the patterns that need to be employed is critical for writing clear idiomatic Go code.
+This YouTube video [Edward Muller - Go Anti-Patterns][emuller], does an excellent job of framing idiomatic go.
+[Robert Griesemer - The Evolution of Go][rgriesemer], @ 4:00 minutes, also presents an important analogy between Go modules, packages, closures, and LEGO® bricks.
+Reviewing the Go standard library packaging structure provides a blueprint for an application architecture, and underscores how essential package design is for idiomatic Go.
 ## accessdata

 [AccessData][datapkg] provides the Entry type, which contains all of the data needed for access logging.
 Also provided are functions and types that define command operators which